frc1937/Crescendo2024/README.md

 ## Shooter Command
 The `ShooterCommand` is controlling the shooter subsystem.
 It provides a convenient way to orchestrate the shooter's pivot and flywheel angles, initiate shooting, and handle the stopping of the shooter subsystem.

-## Please add important info (if neccecry) about your code here, i just added the shooter as an example (not my code).
+### Please add important info (if neccecry) about your code here, i just added the shooter as an example.